“The Longest Night”

 Weaver gave him an Are you kidding? look and shook her head—which didn’t come as a surprise.
 For all their obsession with arcane academia, Old Worlders famously had little respect for or interest in mundane scholarship.

 “Okay, well.”
-Luke tried to think how to explain it succinctly, in a way someone like Weaver, someone without any context, would understand.
+Luke tried to think how to explain it succinctly, in a way someone like Weaver, who had no context, would understand.
 “Basically, some mundane scientists think that the only reason anything exists, and I mean anything at all, is that the state of our universe is a little bit…wrong.”

 Weaver got a blank look on her face, gazed off over his shoulder.